Call 1-800-GOT-PESTS?

 Other Types of Bees and Wasps

-Now that you’re a pro on how AMAZING honey bees are, let’s review some of the other stingers in the sky so you know which bees are good bees and which bees are “bad” bees. 🙂
+Now that you know just how AMAZING honey bees are, let’s take a look at some of the other stingers in the sky.
+This way, you’ll be able to tell which bees are helpful and which ones you might want to avoid. 🙂

 YellowJackets